-Paid time off benefits can provide employees with the opportunity to take sick days, vacation time and deal with personal matters by choosing how and when to use their bank of hours.
+Paid time off benefits provide employees with the opportunity to take sick days or vacation time by choosing how and when to use their bank of hours.

-This bank of hours combines sick days, personal and vacation days and requires employees to use banked hours for any paid time away from work.
+This bank of hours combines sick, personal, and vacation days and requires employees to use banked hours for any paid time away from work.

-The advantage of a paid time off policy, as compared to traditional sick time and vacation time accruals, is that it provides employees the flexibility to make their own choices in how they use personal time away from the job.
+The advantage of a paid time off policy (as compared to traditional sick time and vacation time accruals), is that it provides employees with the flexibility to make their own choices in how they use personal time away from the job.

-When they use all of one or the other, they have to wait until they accrue additional hours in order to use that benefit.
+When an employee uses all of one or the other, they have to wait until they accrue additional hours in order to use that benefit.

 This traditional policy limits how an employee can take time by forcing them to use vacation time for vacation and sick time for being sick.